Mount Ijen: Kawah Ijen Volcano Hike & Blue Fire

 Mount Ijen, also known as Kawah Ijen, is an active volcano located near Banyuwangi in East Java, Indonesia.

-Java is a popular destination all year round!
-But the best time to visit Mount Ijen is during the dry season, from May to October.
+Indonesia has two seasons: a dry season and a rainy season.
+Java is a popular destination all year round.
+However, the best time to visit Mount Ijen is during the dry season, which runs from May to October.
+The weather is sunny and dry during these months, perfect for hiking.

 Read our → Ultimate Java Itinerary

-How to Get to Ijen Crater
+How to Get to Mount Ijen

 TIP